 Nevertheless, double rifles have something magical and are a lifelong dream for many hunters.

-You practically have two independently operating rifles on your hands with a double rifle.
+With a double rifle you practically have two independently operating rifles on your hands.
 Even if one system should fail, you can still shoot with the second barrel.
 Another advantage is that you can fire a second shot faster with a double rifle than with almost any other type of rifle.
 When push comes to shove, that can make all the difference.

 For me personally, the double rifle has another fascination.